CUPE 3902: Merger with CUPE

 However, the National Union had entered a financial and leadership crisis which resulted in merger discussions with CUPE.
-The local joined CUPE 1 January 1995.
+The local joined CUPE on January 1st, 1995.

 Expansion of the bargaining unit

 Starting in 1997, the Union began to work with non-student instructional staff to join CUPE 3902.
 After two applications, and an extended process in front of the Ontario Labour Relations Board, sessionals finally certified in the summer of 2004.
 The Union worked with contract instructional staff at Victoria University, successfully certifying in the summer of 2004.
 Both of these units negotiated a first contract in 2004-2005.
 The sessionals' Agreement was ratified on 1 April 2005, and the Victoria Agreement was ratified on 4 May 2005.

 Strikes

 CUPE 3902 has signed Collective Agreements for what is now Unit 1 with the U of T since it was organized.
 The local has engaged in five strikes since its formation.